NixOS/nix-mode/README.md

 First, it provides an interface for completion, used by nix-company.el.

-Second, it provides an interactive function to open an repl.
+Second, it provides an interactive function to open a repl.
 You can open this with:

 M-x nix-repl<RET>